ben-sanati/3d-localisation-and-mapping/README.md

 </p>

 ## Open-Source Usage
-- 3D open-source SLAM algorithms are based on RTAB-Map [1]
+- 3D open-source SLAM algorithms utilise RTAB-Map [1]
-- The object detector model is a finetuned YOLOv10 object detection model [2]
+- The object detection model is a finetuned YOLOv10 model [2]
-- The image classification model is a finetuned BEiT image classification model [3]
+- The image classification model is a finetuned BEiT model [3]

 ### References